boylesoftware/tomcat-oidcauth/README.md

 * `description` - Optional human-readable description of the error provided by the OP.
 * `infoPageURI` - Optional URL of the page that contains more information about the error.

+Also, both `org.bsworks.oidc.authEndpoints` and `org.bsworks.oidc.noForm` request attributes are made available the same way as for the login page.
+This allows having the login and the login error page to be implemented in a single JSP.

 ### Authorization Info

 Every HTTP session successfully authenticated by the _OpenID Connect Authenticator_ includes an authorization descriptor object in `org.bsworks.oidc.authorization` session attribute.
 The object exposed the following properties to the application: